 A Jack of All Trades

-By reading a variety of literature from different authors, you’re gaining a bigger perspective of the world and learning about a variety of subjects all at once: history and religion, politics and science, art and business, and everything in between.
+By reading a variety of literature from different authors, you’re gaining a bigger perspective of the world.
+You’re also learning about a variety of subjects all at once: history and religion, politics and science, art and business, and everything in between.
 With this expanded worldview, you’ll have all the tools you need to contribute expertise to a variety of fields.

 Great Wanderlust Potential

-If you want to combine a love for teaching with a love for travel, an English degree will give you the chance to make a living traveling the world teaching ESL to students in countries across the globe.
+If you want to combine a love for teaching with a love for travel, an English degree will give you the chance to make a living traveling the world.
+You can teach ESL to students in countries across the globe.
 And as one of the most sought-after languages, you’ll have no trouble finding programs that are in need of your stellar English skills.

 A Path to Grad School